josephsfusco/postman/README.md

 Second, lets look at an option that doesnt impact the user experience, `Background Cleanup` supose create a backgrounc clean up job which runs at scheduled intervals to manage dead tokens.

 While we can consider both options and at our current size we will perhaps see minimal difference with either solution, we may want to approach this problem with some foresight as to our our application may scale.
-As we grow managing tokens will turn into a larger data structure and performance problem, because of this we should decouple this from our.......
+As we grow managing tokens will turn into a larger issue and decoupling it from our login service may be adventagous. furthermore we should look even further down the line and consider what 3rd party services are available for us to leverage and design our archtecutre in a modular way where we can plug and play a new tool in.
 It is for this reason that we pick the second approach.

-As we scale further we will want to look into outside services that may help us.
-Services like Redis have tools to help solve these problems so modularizing our code so a new service can plug and play into our existing architecture is paramount.

-As our application scales how  considered both options I decided to use the second approach as it seperates delegation of work and modularises the code base.
-This would make scaling the project much easier in the future.

-Services like Redis have ways of handling
+See `Future Improvements, Scalability & System Design Considerations` for more on scaling.

 # Flow
 1) Client initiates by making call to Auth Server authenticating using the provided given username and password.